UIUC-ChenLab/OS4C/README.md

 Many of the testbenches for modules are from the original Corundum repository.

 Once you install the dependencies (see above) you can run them using pytest.
 Navigate to the corresponding directory and run *pytest*.
 We created a new testbench for the resource translator module.
 Regarding full-system tests, we have currently only released a slightly modified version of the single-tenant testbench from Corundum.
-The multi-tenant testbench mentioned in the publication requires modifications to the above cocotb-pcie library.
+The multi-tenant testbench mentioned in the publication required us to make modifications to the above cocotb-pcie library.
 We are working on seeing if those modifications can be added to the repository as a new release.
 If not, we will release patches here.
 Expect more information and/or the code in the next few weeks (target mid August 2024).

 Example: *pytest -n auto --log-file=log.txt*